-CREATE a pre-entry pilot project.
+SUPPORT Senate Bill 692.
+Appropriates moneys from the General Fund to the Public Defense Services Commission for a pre-entry pilot program.
 The Task Force on Reentry, Employment and Housing has identified "pre-entry" as a beneficial strategy for successful reentry, based on a program underway in Multnomah County.